Dactylellina haptotyla: Genomics

 The total genome size of Dactylellina haptotyla is estimated as 40.4Mb with 271 genes/Mb and 3.3 exons/gene.

 Based on a cDNA microarray study, 23.3% of the studied gene pool are differentially expressed in mycelium and knobs.
 Some of those genes are responsible for cell polarity regulation.
 For example, profilin and cofilin are downregulated in knobs.
 Moreover, the transcription pattern of sticky knobs shows similarities with appressoria of plant pathogenic fungi like Magnaporthe grisea and Blumeria graminis.
 Particularly, peptide sequences of some defense and stress response protein are significantly similar.

 When Caenorhabditis elegans adheres, the transcriptional pattern changes significantly as well.
 The initial transcriptional responses begin after one hour of attachment.
 Approximately 40% of nematodes were paralyzed after four hours, and 372 gene clusters are upregulated only during this stage of infection.
 Among the 372 gene clusters, 79% of genes are specific to Dactylellina haptotyla or other closely related species.

 On the other hand, 26 CFEM-containing proteins and 28 GLEYA-containing proteins are identified as adhesive molecules on knobs and loops.
 CFEM-containing proteins function as adhesion molecules or cell-surface receptors.
 GLEYA-containing proteins bind to lectin-like ligand domain.

 APES protein with unknown function was also identified in Dactylellina haptotyla.

 Habitat and ecology

 Dactylellina haptotyla is distributed in soil worldwide.
-Most of the fungus culture were collected from China and the United States.

 In 1998, Jaffee, Ferris and Scow compared the population of nematode-trapping fungi in conventional and organic systems.
 A conventional system was soil plots that were fertilized by inorganic matters and grown with cover crop every four year.
 The organic system was soil plots that were treated with manure and grown with cover crop every year.
 Different nematode-trapping fungi prefers different systems.
 Dactylellina haptotyla is more populated in conventional plots.
 Yet, the cause of impact in population was unclear.
 Also, number of the fungus increased when water content was higher in soil.
 In general, nematode-trapping fungi prefer to colonize on cellulose and lignin substrates with low nitrogen content.